Is Solar Energy Reliable?

 Looking for more than the simplest of answers?
 Solar panels are made of photovoltaic (PV) cells.
 These cells are negatively charged — when sunlight hits the PV cells, electrons are knocked around, creating a charge that flows through the panel, creating direct current (DC) electricity.
 DC is not usable, so an inverter takes that electricity and converts it to alternating current (AC) power, which is then automatically used to power your home.

-What Happens if My Panels Don’t Generate Enough Electricity?
+What If My Panels Don’t Generate Enough Electricity?

 A common misconception about solar is that if you don’t generate enough electricity to fully run your home, you’re out of luck.
 That’s not true.
 When you go solar, you don’t lose access to the electric grid.
 As long as the grid is operational, you will continue to have access to electricity.